 - the prescribed requirements of the Financial Accountability Act 2009 and the Financial and Performance Management Standard 2019, and

 - the detailed requirements set out in the Annual Report requirements for Queensland Government agencies.

-A checklist outlining the annual reporting requirements can be found at page 66 of this Annual Report or accessed at www.qtc.com.au.
+A checklist outlining the annual reporting requirements can be found at page 64 of this Annual Report.

-Queensland Treasury Corporation (QTC) has a statutory responsibility to advance the financial position of the State, and a mandate to manage and minimise financial risk in the public sector and provide value-adding financial solutions to its public sector clients.
+Queensland Treasury Corporation (QTC) has a statutory responsibility to advance the financial position and development of the State.
 Established under the Queensland Treasury Corporation Act 1988, QTC is a corporation sole, reporting through the Under Treasurer to the Treasurer and the Queensland Parliament.

 To deliver optimal financial outcomes through sound funding and financial risk management

 3. Organisational excellence